moohy2005/moohy2005.github.io/index.md

 ## About Moi

-- My name is Michelle.
-Duh!
+- My name is Michelle Duh!
 - I was born and raised about 20 minutes away from Los Angles, California
-- I attended California School for the Deaf, Riverside
+- I attended California School for the Deaf, Riverside long time ago :P
 - I am student of Rochester Institute of Technology
 - My goal for this internship is to enhance my research skills and improve my skills working with larger teams

-## Fun Facts
+## Interesting Facts
 - I am storage owner of 5 people of one unit!!
 LOL
 - I love reading!
 I probably have read zillions books (both physically and online)
 - I love my nephews and niece